Tempestissiman/ArcadeMacro/README.md

 setTooltip(string tooltip)|Set the field's tooltip|DialogField
 setHint(string hint)|Set the field's hint|DialogField
 defaultTo(dynamic value)|Set the field's default value|DialogField
-textField(FieldConstraint constraint)|Convert field to a text field with specified constraint|DialogField dropdownMenu(dynamic option1, dynamic option2,...)|Convert field to a dropdown menu with specified option values|DialogField
-checkbox()|Convert field to a checkbox|DialogField
-description(string message = nil)|Convert a field to a description field (only used for displaying text, not for receiving input).
+textField(FieldConstraint constraint)|Convert field to a text field that only accept inputs satisfying the specified constraint|DialogField dropdownMenu(dynamic option1, dynamic option2,...)|Convert field to a dropdown menu with specified option values|DialogField checkbox()|Convert field to a checkbox|DialogField description(string message = nil)|Convert a field to a description field (only used for displaying text, not for receiving input).
 If you don't specify the message here, it's `label` will be used instead|DialogField